kiibohd/controller/Output/USB/README.md

   - KLL define to set which mode is enable on power-on (NKRO as per the USB spec is the default)
   - Supports System Control codes (e.g. Sleep key)
   - Supports Consumer Control codes (e.g. Play, Next, Pause)
-* USB CDC Virtual Serial debug CLI
-  - If enabled, this module exposes a Tx/Rx virtual serial port that works on all OSs
 * USB Suspend support
   - Detects when the USB bus goes into suspend/low power mode and can trigger other modules
 * USB Mouse support